Here Are 6 Ways to Winterize Your Greenhouse

 It’s officially autumn, and that warm summer glow is beginning to fade.
 The leaves may be changing colours, and the nights are getting a little colder, but that doesn't mean it’s time to take a break from gardening.

 Planta greenhouses are designed to help you extend your growing season so you can continue to harvest tasty vegetables all winter long.
-Below you’ll find a list of tips to help prepare your greenhouse for the winter.
+Below you’ll find a list of tips to help prepare your DIY greenhouse kit for the winter.

 1. Clean Out Your Greenhouse